jtackaberry/rtk/doc/intro.md

 ## Requirements

-REAPER 6 is required due to test coverage.  (rtk may work on REAPER 5 but this isn't being tested and isn't supported.)
+REAPER 6 is recommended due to test coverage.
+REAPER 5.975 and later is expected to work, however the level of testing on these older versions isn't as strong as REAPER 6.

 The [SWS](https://www.sws-extension.org/) and
 [js_ReaScriptAPI](https://forum.cockos.com/showthread.php?t=212174) extensions are